szilard/ml-x1/README.md

 <img src="figs/r3-1.png" width="700">

-h2o speeds-up with increased number of cores up to 16 (except when hyperthreded).
+h2o speeds-up with increased number of cores up to 16 (except when hyperthreaded).

 xgboost speeds-up up to 8 cores only, and only if on the same CPU (but it ends up anyway a bit faster than h2o max speed).